HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#6_
+_#6_ - **Types**

-Types: In programming, a type refers to the kind of data that a variable or expression can represent.
+In programming, a type refers to the kind of data that a variable or expression can represent.
 Some common types include numbers, strings, and booleans.
 Programming languages can have both primitive types (e.g. integers, floats) and composite types (e.g. objects, arrays).

 <details open><summary>Examples</summary>
 <p>